 To learn more about these courses and see which ones may be a fit for you, read our in-depth reviews below.

 The Art of Sales — Best for Most Salespeople

 - Certificate available for a fee

-If you are looking for a sales course that covers a wide range of topics, then look no further.
-The Art of Sales is made up of four different courses that give you all the basic tools you need to get your sales career going, or to refresh some sales tools and techniques you may have forgotten.
+If you’re looking for a sales course that covers a wide range of topics, sign up for The Art of Sales.
+It is made up of four distinct course that give you all the basic tools to get your sales career going, and sharpen sales techniques that may have dulled over time.

 - Course 1: Customer Segmentation and Prospecting

 - Course 4: Building a Toolkit for Your Sales Process

 You can expect a three-hour commitment each week with this program, and you should have it all completed within 4 months.
 It is offered online through Northwestern University, so allows you the opportunity to learn through a strong university without any tuition or fees.

 If you are looking for more advanced sales techniques, this course is not for you.
 But if basics are what you’re after, then you’re in the right place.